Symbiota2/Symbiota2-php/docs/plugin/adding-entity-classes.md

-**The [Symfony documentation on creating Entity classes](https://symfony.com/doc/current/doctrine.html#creating-an-entity-class){:target="_blank"} and the [API Platform documentation on mapping Entity classes](https://api-platform.com/docs/core/getting-started/#mapping-the-entities){:target="_blank"} should be used as a general reference for creating new Entity classes and annotating them as API endpoints.**
+**The [Symfony documentation on creating Entity classes](https://symfony.com/doc/current/doctrine.html#creating-an-entity-class){:target="_blank"} and the [API Platform documentation on mapping Entity classes](https://api-platform.com/docs/core/getting-started/#mapping-the-entities){:target="_blank"} should be used as general references for creating new Entity classes and annotating them as API endpoints.**

 To add a new Entity class to the backend components of your plugin, follow these steps:
 - Create a new directory in the `api` directory of your plugin project and name it `Entity`.
 This directory will serve as the